samir-puranik/sp18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
 During the default rendering that happens for every page in application.html.erb, there is a check to see if any messages should be flashed to the screen.
 It does this by flashing every message in the flashes hash.
-The line above adds an error type to the flash map so that the certain message can be rendered in messages.html.erb in the layouts folder in views.
+The line above adds an error type to the flash map so that the certain message can be rendered in messages.html.erb which is located in the layouts folder in views.

 # Give us feedback on the project and decal below!